alex001x/Grafana-Dashboard/README.md

-# Grafana-Dashboard
+# OpenDCIM Grafana-Dashboard
-Dashboard opendcim for Grafana
+Dashboard opendcim for Grafana using source Mysql and Prometheus File JSON